brayvid/based-news/README.md

-# BasedNews
+# Based News

-This Python script fetches the latest Google News RSS headlines for a user-specified set of topics and generates a static HTML summary page.
-It runs hourly, filters and prioritizes headlines using Gemini based on the user's preferences, and updates a Netlify-hosted page with the results.
+This Python script is designed to fetch the latest Google News RSS headlines for a user-defined list of topics and [update a webpage](https://basednews.netlify.app) every hour.
+It uses Google Gemini to prioritize headlines based on the user's preferences.

 ---

 ## How it works

-* Reads your preferences from a [configuration spreadsheet](https://docs.google.com/spreadsheets/d/1OjpsQEnrNwcXEWYuPskGRA5Jf-U8e_x0x3j2CKJualg/edit?usp=sharing)
+* Reads your preferences from a [configuration file](https://docs.google.com/spreadsheets/d/1OjpsQEnrNwcXEWYuPskGRA5Jf-U8e_x0x3j2CKJualg/edit?usp=sharing)
 * Retrieves the latest headlines from Google News RSS for each topic
 * Filters out banned keywords and already-seen headlines using a local history file
 * Scores headlines using Google Gemini based on topic and keyword weights
-* Outputs a clean, static `index.html` file for Netlify (or any static host)
+* Updates a styled `index.html` file for Netlify (or any static host)
 * Designed to run hourly using `cron`

 ---